BloodAndScience/ItFall/Productivity.md

 - How to mesure productivity?
     - Flanker Test
-    - Leet code
+    - Leet code(Programming score tasks)

 - *Data Driven Aproach* ?
+    - How it can be used for programming.
+    - What it is ?

--  Scrum  ?
+- Scrum/Agile  ?
+- Extreme programing?
 - TDD ?
-- Extreme programing?
 - Pair programming?

+## System

+A,B,C,D,E
+A0,A1,A2,

 ## Ideas

 - Neurofeedback
-- Habitica
-- Dophomin Detox
 - tDCS
+- Dr. Sahar Yousef
+- Sahara Usef
+- Work Flow (Unninterupted work)
+- Food that enhance Neuro transmiters
+- Mediation
+- Sport physical
+- Habitica( Life gamification variations)
 - Work Ethic
 - Minimalisitic
+- Dophomin Detox
 - Biohackinga?
-- Sahara Usef
-- Food that enhance Neuro transmiters
-- Sport physical
-- Work Flow (Unninterupted work)
-- Mediation ()
 - Foucus music()
 - Keto diet
 - Work Place (massge chair)